MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 # Integration Steps

-## Before Starting
+## Cosmos Account and optional SendGrid API Key

 The following instructions show how to install the Cosmos DB identity provider.
 To continue please have the following ready:

-- An Azure Cosmos DB account created - either the serverless or dedicated instance.
+- [Azure Cosmos DB account](https://docs.microsoft.com/en-us/azure/cosmos-db/sql/create-cosmosdb-resources-portal) - either the serverless or dedicated instance.
 You do not have to create a database yet.
 - A SendGrid API Key if you are using the IEmailProvider used in these instructions

 Note: This provider requires too many containers to use the free version of Cosmos DB.
 The serverless instance is very economical